lsst-sqre/sqr-049/index.rst

 ``GET /auth/api/v1/token-info``
     Return information about the provided authentication token.
     (The last used time is nonsensical for this API and is therefore omitted.)
+    This route cannot be used with the bootstrap token.
     Example:

     .. code-block:: json